BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/defence_of_the_north.md

 Whenever Gandalf declares that he is casting a Magical Power, declare how many Will points are being used, then roll a single D6 before rolling to cast.
 On a 1 or 2, the Magical Power is not cast, and any Will points declared are lost.

-**PARTICIPANTS**

-**Good:** Bard the Bowman with armor; Bain, son of Bard; Sigrid & Tilda; Percy; Hilda Bianca; Alfrid the Councillor; Gandalf the Grey; Bilbo Baggins, Master Burglar; Thranduil, King of the Woodland Realm; Mirkwood Elf Captain; 36 Lake-town Militia: 12 with shield, 12 with spear, 12 with bow; 24 Mirkwood Elves: 8 with shield, 8 with Elven-made glaive, 8 with Elf bow.

-**Evil:** 4 Gundabad Orc Captains with shield; 48 Gundabad Orcs: 24 with shield, 24 with spear; 4 Ogres.

 ![](../media/scenarios/defence_of_the_north/battle_for_dale.jpg)

 ---

 ## APPENDIX - THE BATTLE OF FIVE ARMIES

+**PARTICIPANTS**

+**GOOD**

+**Erebor Reclaimed:** Thorin Oakenshield, King Under the Mountain; Kíli the Dwarf, Champion of Erebor; Fíli the Dwarf, Champion of Erebor; Balin the Dwarf, Champion of Erebor; Dwalin the Dwarf, Champion of Erebor; Bifur the Dwarf, Champion of Erebor; Bofur the Dwarf, Champion of Erebor; Bombur the Dwarf, Champion of Erebor; Ori the Dwarf, Champion of Erebor; Nori the Dwarf, Champion of Erebor; Dori the Dwarf, Champion of Erebor; Óin the Dwarf, Champion of Erebor; Glóin the Dwarf, Champion of Erebor.

+**The Iron Hills:** Dáin Ironfoot, Lord of the Iron Hills on war boar; Iron Hills Captain; Iron Hills Captain with Mattock; 36 Iron Hills Dwarves: 12 with spear, 12 with mattock, 12 with crossbow; Iron Hills Chariot.

+**Halls of Thranduil:** Thranduil, King of the Woodland Realm on Elk; 2 Mirkwood Elf Captains; 36 Mirkwood Elves: 12 with shield, 12 with Elven-made glaive, 12 with Elf bow.

+**Radagast's Alliance:** Beorn; Radagast the Brown on Great Eagle; Gwaihir; 4 Great Eagles.

+**EVIL**

+**Azog's Legion:** Azog with heavy armor, stone flail, and Signal Tower; Bolg; 5 Gundabad Orc Captains with shield; 2 Goblin Mercenary Captains; 60 Gundabad Orcs: 30 with shield, 30 with spear; 2 Gundabad Trolls with crushing club; 2 Gundabad Trolls with scythe gauntlets; Troll Brute; 6 Gundabad Ogres; 24 Gundabad Berserkers; 24 Goblin Mercenaries; 6 War Bats; Catapult Troll.

 **LAYOUT**